ShrutiPraja/ShrutiPraja/README.md

 -  UI/UX Design student at D.Y.
 Patil International University, Pune
 -  Passionate about solving real-world problems through design
 -  Interested in UX Research, Product Design & Interaction Design
 -  Currently learning more about design systems & user psychology
+-  Exploring the use of AI in UI/UX design to improve creativity, research & user experiences

 ---